-Comfort food defined pasta packed with vegetables and that family-friendly Alfredo flavour.
+Cauliflower Alfredo with Peas is comfort food defined pasta packed with vegetables and that family-friendly Alfredo flavour.

 Mmmmmm, pasta.
 Makes me weak at my knees.
 BUT, when its healthy pasta jammed full of nutritious vegetables I basically make the same dish over and over.
 I also love that I can make a huge batch of this and have legit leftovers everyone loves for lunch the next day.
 It makes rough days (or weeks) so much better.

 Speaking of rough weeks.
 This one just might do me in.
 I’ve been under the weather since my trip to Toronto and trying really hard to play catch up with life.
 Speaking for myself, playing catchup with 3 kids is ROUGH.

 Back to this stellar dish.
 My love for cauliflower knows no bounds.
 It’s delicious roasted, puréed, steamed, fried, you name it, we love it over here.
 High in fibre and Vitamin C, cauliflower lends itself to dishes where it can take on other flavours.
 Like Alfredo.

-- 3 cloves garlic, roughly chopped
+- 3 cloves garlic roughly chopped

-- 1 large head of cauliflower, stem and leaves removed, roughly chopped
+- 1 large head of cauliflower stem and leaves removed, roughly chopped

-- 1 cup chicken or vegetable broth (or water, but broth will taste better)
+- 1 cup chicken or vegetable broth or water, but broth will taste better

 - 1/2 tsp salt